fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 Like PCLinuxOS, **Solus** is a Linux distribution aimed towards beginners, despite following a rolling release model.
 As its package manager, it uses eopkg&mdash;which is based on [Pardus](https://en.wikipedia.org/wiki/Pardus_(operating_system))' abandoned package manager of PiSi.
 It is the original distribution that the Budgie desktop was developed for, and is noted for its relatively good default aesthetics.

 Its ideal use case is probably a beginner that does not need exotic software, appreciates a beautiful and simple desktop like Budgie and does not want to have to upgrade their system between releases of a fixed release distribution like Linux Mint for fear of system breakage.
+Granted, system updates on a rolling release system can break things too, so this should be factored in when considering PCLinuxOS.

 # Ubuntu
 ~~~